 When the time is right, many organisations may revert to full-time office attendance.
 However, empathy and wellbeing will remain high on the agenda but in more meaningful ways than fruit bowls and yoga.
 Enriching experiences for a more balanced life might include working in different places, or time off to go travelling.
 What’s important is that this is a fundamental societal shift.
 It won’t happen overnight and there isn’t a quick fix.

 The pandemic impacted different industries in different ways.
 Some slowed down, others flourished.
 Organisations are asking how to create processes and infrastructure that makes them as efficient as they were before.
 This is completely different for every organisation and something that requires conversation, time and testing to get right.

 In her conversation with Steven Bartlett for Diary of a CEO, Mary Portas describes how we’ve lost the essence of what it is to be human.
 And, deep down, people have had enough of being in front of a screen.
 They want to be out and about, interacting face to face.

 What trends will future-proof communication?

 In reality, it’s similar trends all the time: when polled in 2020, people cited employee voice, listening, wellbeing, some diversity and inclusion, and a bit on technology.
-Fast forward to the end 2021 there’s a definite shift from listening (which can only take us so far) to more action, a focus on behavioural science, measurement, the introduction of AI and the rise of diversity and inclusion.
+Fast forward to the end 2021 there’s a definite shift from listening (which can only take us so far) to more action, a focus on behavioural science, measurement, the introduction of AI and the rise in the importance of diversity and inclusion.